mehulagg/gitlab_test/doc/administration/geo/replication/location_aware_git_url.md

 Please note that when you set the `external_url` of the Geo **primary** node, this is what will be used for all UI interactions.
 While all write activity ends up going to the external_url, the **primary** can still be included in the location-aware load balancer for Git operations and read-only requests.
-Once included in the location-aware load balancer, requests will be redirected to the closest Geo node (either Geo **primary** or Geo **secondary** node).
+Once the **primary** is included in the location-aware load balancer, requests will be redirected to the closest Geo node (either Geo **primary** or Geo **secondary** node).

 **If you add the Geo **primary** node to the location-aware balancer, it will be balanced only for Git operations.**